pilif42/sparkTutorials/README.md

     - logs to file in the sandbox: see TODO left in log4j.properties and TODO above
     - start at LIVE DEBUGGING
     - https://fr.hortonworks.com/tutorial/hadoop-tutorial-getting-started-with-hdp/
+    - TODO: play with other modes (master = yarn, etc.) so we have at least 1 driver node, 1 executor node